HewlettPackard/hpe-grafana-clusterview-panel/README.md

 * `1`
 * `value`

-For advanced uses, the value field can contain javascript to augment/replace the value considered for coloring.
-This javascript will execute for each row of data.
-An array named `fields` is made available that provides the data for each column as either index, name, or display name.
-This should always return a numerical value.

-* `return fields[1]*2`
-* `var a=fields['value'];if (a>15) return 1 else return 0`

 #### Hidden Nodes

 In some cases there may be nodes you wish to set aside space for but do not wish to display as missing.
 This might be to match a physical layout where something isn't present or populated.
 The hidden nodes field allows this.
 It takes one or more arrays of regexes to match against the different values in each layer group.